cyrusimap/cyrus-imapd/doc/source/imap/features/namespaces.rst

 *netnews* namespace convention -- a ``.`` (dot) character is used as the hierarchy separator.

+Further implications and limitations of this convention include:

 *   Mailbox names are case-sensitive,
 *   A mailbox name may not start with a ``.`` (dot) character,
 *   A mailbox name may not contain two ``.`` (dot) characters in a row,